 Gopher Alums are encouraged to reserve tickets for the Final Game at Siebert Field

-Lee Swenson begins his 14th season with the Golden Gopher Baseball program and his second season as the Director of Operations.
-In his previous 12 seasons, he was the Gophers' volunteer coach until taking the operations position in 2010.
+Lee Swenson put a bow on 19th season with the Golden Gopher Baseball program and his seventh season as the Director of Operations.
+In his previous 13 seasons, he was the Gophers' volunteer coach until taking the operations position in 2010.
 While the volunteer coach, "Swede" primarily worked with the catchers during the season and with the developmental camp coordinator.
 In his current role, Swenson handles all daily operations and travel for the team.

 DeSmidt entered the 2008 season having played 87 games as mostly a backup and a designated hitter with a career batting average of .209.
 In his senior season, DeSmidt and Swenson's lessons paid off as he earned Second-Team All-Big Ten honors, batted .371, had the most home runs by a Golden Gopher catcher since 1995 and started 35 games behind the plate.

 Elder was drafted by the Arizona Diamondbacks in the 2005 Major League Draft.
 He was also named a Second-Team All-Big Ten catcher in 2004.
 He also saw his number of runners that he threw out jump from 27 percent in 2003 to 33 percent in 2004.
 Swenson has been responsible for the improvement of every Golden Gopher catcher in his 12 years with the program.